dpkp/kafka-python/README.rst

 kafka-python is designed to function much like the official java client, with a sprinkling of pythonic interfaces (e.g., consumer iterators).

-kafka-python is best used with 0.9 brokers, but is backwards-compatible with older versions (to 0.8.0).
-Some features will only be enabled on newer brokers, however; for example, fully coordinated consumer groups -- i.e., dynamic partition assignment to multiple consumers in the same group -- requires use of 0.9 kafka brokers.
+kafka-python is best used with newer brokers (0.10 or 0.9), but is backwards-compatible with older versions (to 0.8.0).
+Some features will only be enabled on newer brokers, however; for example, fully coordinated consumer groups -- i.e., dynamic partition assignment to multiple consumers in the same group -- requires use of 0.9+ kafka brokers.
 Supporting this feature for earlier broker releases would require writing and maintaining custom leadership election and membership / health check code (perhaps using zookeeper or consul).
 For older brokers, you can